Why did freedom & democracy spread so rapidly from around one third of global Nation States in 1975 to more than two thirds in 1995 ?

-But when all was said and done (and much more was said than done!) ... there was no evidence to challenge the fundamental insights of Smith, Darwin & Jefferson and the understanding of the synergies of specialisation and scale -
+So when all was said and done (and much more was said than done!) ... there was no evidence to challenge the fundamental insights of Smith, Darwin & Jefferson and the understanding of the synergies of specialisation & scale underpinned by Torts, Trade & Technology -

 Markets of Adam Smith and Moral Sentiments which underpinned the beneficial behaviour of social animals

-Liberal Democracy enables folk to 'vote with your feet and join a club of your choice'.
+Liberal Democracy is buttressed by the principle of subsidiarity and enables & frees up folk to vote with your feet and join a club of your choice.

 Read my essay notes here